Not enough breast milk

 5. best tips in helping establishing breastfeeding:

-• Breastfeed on baby cues: notice the early hunger cues and breastfeed often.
+- Responsive breastfeeding (feeding on demand): notice the early hunger cues and breastfeed often.
 It is not necessary to restrict the length of feeds and set a schedule.

-• Effective removal of milk: Ineffective removal of breastmilk will suppress milk production.
-Try to stimulate the let-down reflex before feeding.
-If baby does not suckle well, express the retained milk after feeding in order to increase milk supply.
+- Effective removal of milk: Ineffective removal of breastmilk will suppress milk production.
+Mother can express the retained milk after feeding in order to increase milk supply.